Andrew "Andy" Justin Nagel

-Andrew “Andy” Justin Nagel of Little Falls, MN passed away on Saturday, November 9, 2019.
-Andy was born in September 1988 to Joseph Nagel and Tammy Leyk (DeRuyter) in Little Falls, MN.
+Andrew (Andy) Justin Nagel of Little Falls, MN passed away on Saturday November 9th, 2019.
+Andy was born on September 7th, 1988 to Joseph Nagel and Tammy Leyk (DeRuyter) in Little Falls, MN.
 He attended Little Falls Community High School.
 Andy worked as an arborist with various tree service companies.
 He loved hunting and fishing with friends and family and being outdoors.
-Left to cherish Andy’s memory are parents Joseph Nagel (Sue Green) and Tammy Leyk (Terrance Leyk); brother, Tony Nagel (Jaime); step brother, Spencer Green; step sister, Molly Darsow (Blake); nephew, Lincoln Nagel; niece, Lydia Darsow; grandparents, Richard and Betty DeRuyter; and many aunts, uncles, cousins and friends.
-Andy was preceded in death by his brother, Corey Nagel; aunts JeanAnn Hayen and JoAnn Nagel; uncles, Gordy Wheeler Sr. and Arnie Nagel Jr.; grandparents Arnold and May Nagel.
-A celebration of life will take place on November 23, 2019.
+Left to cherish Andy’s memory are parents Joseph Nagel (Sue Green) and Tammy Leyk (Terrance Leyk); brother, Tony Nagel (Jaime); step-brother, Spencer Green; step-sister, Molly Darsow (Blake); nephew, Lincoln Nagel; niece, Lydia Darsow; grandparents, Richard and Betty DeRuyter; and many aunts, uncles, cousins and friends.
+Andy was preceded in death by his brother, Corey Nagel; aunts JeanAnn Hayen and JoAnn Nagel; uncles, Gordy Wheeler Sr. and Arnie Nagel Jr.; grandparents Arnold and May Nagel; great-grandparents, Ernil and Malvina Forsythe, Neal and Dell DeRuyter; great aunt, Bonnie Forsythe; great great grandmother Ella Ellagaard.
+A celebration of life took place on November 23rd, 2019.

 Andrew "Andy" Justin Nagel